as

 Step 1: Update the app manifest

 First, update your app manifest to use the Vega Media Account Login API.
 When modifying the manifest entries, replace com.amazondeveloper.media.sample with your app's package ID, as seen in the following example.
-The Account Login API is typically implemented as a service to provide account login status, especially during read operations.
+Developers most often implement the Account Login API as a service, to provide the account login status, especially during read operations.
 Don't require users to open an interactive interface-based app.
-Media provider apps are most often implemented as interactive apps to handle the user interface.
+Developers usually implement media provider apps as interactive apps to handle the user interface.
 Your interactive and service apps should exchange Account Login information.
-You can use shared files or other inter-process communication mechanisms to do this.
+You can exchange Account Login information by using shared files or other inter-process communication mechanisms.

-The example below shows a sample manifest for both the Content Launcher and Account Login APIs.
+The following example shows a sample manifest for both the Content Launcher and Account Login APIs.
 It defines both interactive and service components.

 Copied to clipboard.